What is Social Work?

 A social worker acts to promote social justice for individuals, organizations and communities.
 Social workers can work in any area: healthcare, mental health, nursing homes, educations, corporate consulting, communications and policy analysis.

-Masters-level social workers can provide specialized mental health therapy in a private practice or for a mental health services provider (social work majors can earn a master’s degree in one year).
+Masters-level social workers can provide specialized mental health therapy in a private practice or for a mental health services provider (social work majors who choose to pursue graduate work after graduation can earn a master’s degree in one year).

 Careers in Social Work

 - Child Welfare